david415/hidden-tahoe-backup/README.md

 There are several ways to integrate Tahoe-LAFS and Tails; this. is. just. one. way. to. do. it.

+#### are you a security UX design expert?

+Please contact me!
+I need your help to make sure hidden-tahoe-backup has an excellently easy to use intuitive user interface.

+#### are you a PyGTK+3 expert?

+Please contact me if you would like to help out with writing the graphical user interface for this project!

 #### what is an onion grid?

 It's a Tahoe-LAFS storage grid, a collection of Tahoe-LAFS storage servers that are only